 The birth of the BaaS concept was determined by the emergence of private-labeled credit cards.
 These are the cards issued under the cooperation between a bank and a large distributor or merchant.
 Private-labeled cards are intended for use only at distributor-owned locations.
 By inventing such cards, retailers could offer more advantageous terms for their audience.
 For a client, this solution combined the convenience of a credit card with the attractiveness of relationships with a brand.
 For a retailer, private-labeled cards were the tool for raising sales and encouraging a client to stay loyal.

 E-banking started to grow and earn more and more users.
-Distributors realized that they can get much more benefits by expanding the range of financial offerings.
-They started integrating more complex banking products and services into their solutions.
+Distributors realized that they could get much more benefits by expanding the range of financial offerings like embedded finance.
+They started integrating more complex banking services and products into their solutions.
 Businesses looked for ways to provide more sophisticated banking services for their customers.
 This formed the ground for the development and growth of BaaS.
 Now, the more BaaS is growing, the more money management needs of customers are satisfied.

-• Rising needs of customers.
-Put yourself into client’s shoes.
+- Rising needs of customers.
+Put yourself into the client’s shoes.
 They now favor the all-in-one approach to software product engineering.
 That is, your customers do not want to switch apps to satisfy their needs.
 They want to have embedded finance management in one complex solution.
 This can ensure a sophisticated and effortless experience for them.
+Plus, they may need mobile banking accounts to simplify many operations.

-• Widespread use of APIs.
+- Widespread use of APIs.
 API, or Application Programming Interface, allows two applications to interact with each other and access each other’s data.
 It’s like a bridge connecting two solutions and enabling their communication.
-Thanks to APIs, third-party distributors access the bank-owned financial infrastructures and provide services based on this.
+Thanks to financial APIs, third-party distributors access bank-owned financial infrastructures and provide services based on this.

 Thanks to the combination of these factors, the BaaS system of bank-business-client interaction has grown.
 The whole process of using Banking as a Service looks as follows: